InformaticsMatters/format-support-template/README.md

 The built-in Actions: -

-1. For every commit to `main` an Action builds the docker image and pushes it with the tag `:latest`.
+1.  **For every commit to **main** an Action builds the docker image and pushes it with the tag `:latest`.
     This is accomplished by the `publish-latest.yaml` Action.
-2. For every tag an Action builds the docker image and pushes it with the tag `:<tag>`
+2.  **For every tag** an Action builds the docker image and pushes it with the tag `:<tag>`
     This is accomplished by the `publish-tag.yaml` Action.
-3. If the tag looks like a formal release, i.e. is a 2 or 3-digit number like `2021.1` or `1.0.0` an Action builds the docker image and pushes it with the tag `:<tag>` and with the tag `:stable` This is accomplished by the `publish-stable.yaml` Action.
+    -   If the tag looks like a formal release, i.e. is a 2 or 3-digit number like `2021.1` or `1.0.0` an Action builds the docker image and pushes it with the tag `:<tag>` and with the tag `:stable` This is accomplished by the `publish-stable.yaml` Action.
-4. For every build on a branch, or a pull request to `main` an Action simply builds the docker image, but does not push it.
+3.  **For every commit on a branch**, or a pull request to `main` an Action simply builds the docker image, but does not push it.
     This is accomplished by the `build.yaml` Action.

-In order for 1., 2. or 3. to work you will need to define GitHub repository (or organisation) secrets to enable the action to login to Docker.
+In order for 1the above Actions to succeed you will need to define GitHub Repository (or organisation) secrets to enable the action to login to Docker.
 The secrets that need to be defined are: -

 -   `DOCKERHUB_USERNAME`
 -   `DOCKERHUB_TOKEN`

+>   When you create a repository in the InformaticsMatters organisation
+    these secrets are already set at the organisation level.

 ---